fortrabbit/blog/covid-19-info.md

 ---

-title:      "Covid-19 info for clients"
+title: Covid-19 info for clients
-excerpt:    "How we prepared for the virus and what you can do."
+excerpt: How we prepared for the virus and what you can do.
 created: 2020-03-27
 published: true
 author: fl
-lead:        "What we are doing to keep your business online and how you can help."
+lead: What we are doing to keep your business online and how you can help.
 image: covid-19-poster.gif
+tags:
+  - chronicles
 ---